 Equally at home at the keyboard or on the podium, Jeffrey Kahane has established an international reputation as a truly versatile artist, recognized by audiences around the world for his mastery of a diverse repertoire ranging from Bach, Mozart and Beethoven to Gershwin, Golijov and John Adams.

-Jeffrey Kahane made his conducting debut at the Oregon Bach Festival in 1988.
+Kahane made his conducting debut at the Oregon Bach Festival in 1988.
 Since then, he has guest conducted many of the major US orchestras, including the New York and Los Angeles philharmonics, Philadelphia and Cleveland orchestras; Saint Paul Chamber Orchestra; and the Chicago, Detroit, St. Louis, Baltimore, Indianapolis and New World symphonies, among others.
 Currently in his 20th season as music director of Los Angeles Chamber Orchestra, Kahane concluded his tenure as music director of the Colorado Symphony in June 2010 and for ten seasons was music director of the Santa Rosa Symphony, where he is now conductor laureate.
 He has received much recognition for his innovative programming and commitment to education and community involvement with all three orchestras and received ASCAP Awards for Adventurous Programming for his work in both Los Angeles and Denver.
-He is also the artistic director of the new Green Music Center Chamber Fest in Sonoma, CA, which had its inaugural season in June 2015.
+He is also the artistic director of the Green Music Center Chamber Fest in Sonoma, CA, which had its inaugural season in June 2015.
+In August 2016, the Sarasota Orchestra appointed Kahane to a three-year term as music director of the Sarasota Music Festival.

 The 2016-17 season is Kahane’s 20th and final season as music director of Los Angeles Chamber Orchestra.
 In January 2017, he oversees a three week city-wide festival that incorporates a major educational and outreach project honoring the legacies of composer Kurt Weill and civil rights activist Rabbi Joachim Prinz and culminates in Kahane conducting LACO and a distinguished cast of vocalists in a production of Weill’s final Broadway opera, Lost in the Stars.

-Additional 2016-17 season highlights includes return visits to the Oregon Bach Festival; the Ravinia Festival, where he does a play/conduct with the Chicago Symphony; and New York’s Mostly Mozart Festival, where he play/conducts three Mozart concertos; a return to the Chamber Music Society of Lincoln Center; a solo recital for CAL Performances at UC/Berkeley; and appearances with the Houston, Oregon, Utah, Colorado and Alabama symphonies.
+Additional 2016-17 season highlights includes return visits to the Oregon Bach Festival; the Ravinia Festival, where he play/conducts the Chicago Symphony; and New York’s Mostly Mozart Festival, where he play/conducts three Mozart concertos; a return to the Chamber Music Society of Lincoln Center; a solo recital for CAL Performances at UC/Berkeley; and appearances with the Houston, Oregon, Utah, Colorado and Alabama symphonies.

 Kahane has recorded for the SONY, EMI, Telarc, RCA, Nonesuch, Deutsche Grammophon, Virgin Records, Decca/Argo and Haenssler labels in collaboration with the New World, Cincinnati, Bournemouth and Oregon Bach Festival symphonies, as well as works by Gershwin and Bernstein with Yo-Yo Ma, the complete works for violin and piano by Schubert with Joseph Swensen, Bach concertos with LACO and Hilary Hahn and Bach’s Cantata No. 199, Mein Herze schwimmt im Blut, with LACO and mezzo-soprano Lorraine Hunt Lieberson (Yarlung).

-Jeffrey Kahane resides in Los Angeles with his wife, Martha, a clinical psychologist in private practice.
-They have two children – Gabriel, a composer, pianist and singer/songwriter and Annie, a dancer and poet.
+Kahane resides in Los Angeles with his wife, Martha, a clinical psychologist in private practice.
+They have two children – Gabriel, a composer, pianist and singer/songwriter, and Annie, a dancer and poet.